apache/flink-statefun/docs/content/docs/sdk/java.md

 Often, functions need to consume more complex types containing several fields.

 By defining a custom type, this object can be passed transparently between functions and stored in state.
-And because the type is tied to a logical typename, instead of the physical Python class, it can be passed to functions written in other language SDKs.
+And because the type is tied to a logical typename, instead of the physical Java class, it can be passed to functions written in other language SDKs.

 ```java
 import com.fasterxml.jackson.annotation.JsonCreator;